 Meat Church Smoked Cream Cheese – If you’re a Meat Church fan, add 1 tablespoon of their Holy Voodoo or Holy Cow Seasoning.
 Both pair remarkably well with cheese.

 Mac & Cheese – Smoke the cream cheese without any additives.
-Use it in place of plain cream cheese in your favorite Macaroni and Cheese recipe.
+Use it in place of plain cream cheese in your favorite Macaroni and Cheese recipe, such as Green Chile Macaroni and Cheese.

-Cowboy Candy – Smoke the cream cheese without any additives.
+Cowboy Candy and Cowboy Candy with Pineapple – Smoke the cream cheese without any additives.
 Place the cream cheese in the refrigerator for 2-3 hours to chill before adding the candied jalapeños to the top of the cream.

 Hot Honey – Use your favorite BBQ rub and drizzle with hot honey after smoking cream cheese.